f-heeger/bioinfomatics-python-scripts/README.md

 Collection of tools to query [Ncbi](http://www.ncbi.nlm.nih.gov/).
 Most classes work as python dictionaries.

 #### NcbiSoapMap
-Base class for querying NCBI via soap
+Base class for querying NCBI via soap.
+Do not use directly!
 #### SpeciesName2TaxId
 Map a scientific species name to a NCBI taxonomy ID
+#### TaxonomyNodeName2TaxId
+Map a Ncbi Taxonomy Node name to its ID.
+This is slitely different from the `SpeciesName2TaxId` map: It always returns a list, which contains multiple IDs for ambiguous node names and it also works for higher taxonomic levels and nodes that do not have a standard rank (like sub-phylum or no rank).
 #### LineageMap
 Map a NCBI taxonomy ID to the complete taxonomic lineage defined by the NCBI taxonomy tree.
 Return value will be a list of 3-tuples representing NCBI taxonomy nodes.
 The tuples will contain: rank, taxonomy ID, scientific name
 #### SingleLevelLineageMap